Yijin911/Yijin911.github.io/_pages/about.md

 Prior to Georgia Tech, I received my Bachelor’s degree in Statistics in 2020 from the [University of Science and Technology of China](https://en.ustc.edu.cn/) (USTC), advised by [Prof. Canhong Wen](https://scholar.google.com/citations?user=9oZ58-0AAAAJ&hl=en).

 I am broadly in the utilization of statistical tools in the exploration of methodologies.
-Specifically, my research topics include: concentration inequality, kernel methods, dimension reduction, variable selection, fairness representation learning, and preference learning for LLM fine-tuning.
+Specifically, my research topics include:
+- **Nonlinear uniform concentration inequality**, regarding theoretical boundaries for optimization problems;
+- **Kernel-based statistics**, including *Maximum Mean Discrepancy* (MMD), *Hilbert-Schmidt Independence Criterion* (HSIC), *Energy Distance* (ED), and *distance Covariance* (dCov);
+- **Dimension reduction and variable selection**, serving as a preprocessing step for high dimensional statistics;
+- **Fairness representation learning**, exploring available metrics to achieve fairness for a wide range of downstream tasks;
+- **Preference learning for LLM fine-tuning**, including *Direct Prefernece Optimization* (DPO) and *Reinforcement Learning from Human Feedback* (RLHF).